An LGBTQ Summer Adventure

 Creating farmhouse cider from Michigan-grown apples, this cidery and working farm is located in a picturesque setting where sheep, pigs, and chickens love to entertain visitors.
 Sample ciders, check into a tour, or attend one of their many summer events.

 Groups interested in a tour of the area’s craft breweries, wineries, and cideries, should consider chartering a private tour with the LGBT-owned Coastal Tours.
 Aside from the benefit of having a knowledgeable designated driver, the tour company has made special arrangements with wineries/breweries to offer guests discounts.

 We’re known as the Art Coast of Michigan for a reason, and no trip to Saugatuck/Douglas would be complete without a stop at some of our gay-friendly local galleries, including Armstrong DeGraaf International Fine Art, Button Gallery, Water Street Gallery, and Roan and Black.

 Take the hand-cranked Chain Ferry (the last of its kind in the US) and then head up 302 steps to the top of Mt.
 Baldhead for a stunning panoramic view of the area.
 You’ll also get a close-up glimpse of the Mount Baldhead Radar Tower, a Cold War relic dating back the 1950s and one of the most iconic sights along the Saugatuck shore.

 Ride the Dunes

 There’s nothing like an open-roof dune ride that takes you off-road and deep into the rolling hills of sand overlooking Lake Michigan.
-Saugatuck Dune Rides thrills visitors with a thrilling 40-minute ride that includes some local lore and comedic interludes.
+Saugatuck Dune Rides excites visitors with a thrilling 40-minute ride that includes some local lore and comedic interludes.

 Cruise the Kalamazoo